almereyda/awesome-starred/README.md

 ## PLpgSQL

 - [LedgerSMB](https://github.com/ledgersmb/LedgerSMB) - Repository for the LedgerSMB project -- web app for accounting & ERP
-- [xtuple](https://github.com/xtuple/xtuple) - This repository contains the source code for the database schema for the PostBooks edition of xTuple ERP and xTuple's REST API server.
-The REST API server is written in JavaScript running on Node.js.
-The database schema for PostBooks runs on a PostgreSQL database server.
 - [dataservices-api](https://github.com/CartoDB/dataservices-api) - The CARTO Data Services API
 - [geocoder](https://github.com/cole-brokamp/geocoder) - A geocoder that relies on offline TIGER/Line data useful for geocoding private health information
 - [mapeo-openmaptiles](https://github.com/digidem/mapeo-openmaptiles) - Lightweight map tiles for mapeo-mobile for global offline map